 Lorna joined CHC after working in pharmaceutical sales, gaining a useful insight into the healthcare industry.
 She completed a degree in Biomedical Sciences at Newcastle University and therefore loves being able to work in an environment that thrives on science and curiosity.
 Outside of CHC she is a self-confessed foodie, enjoys music festivals and exploring living in London as a Northerner.

-Lynn has over 25 years’ experience in healthcare communications.
+Lynn has over 25 years’ experience in healthcare communications and is one of CHC’s long-term freelancers.
 For over a decade, she has dedicated her time to developing written content across the whole spectrum – from crafting scripts for patient videos to supporting authors of peer-review manuscripts.
 In her spare time, she escapes the constraints of clinical references and writes fiction.
 She has just completed her first novel.

 We collaborate in a unique way – with each other, with our clients and with health experts, advocates and the media.